mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 vehicle purchased from Sebokea will be 20% cheaper than listed but will ship unassembled in a crate, taking hours or days of work in a hanger with proper tools before it is functional.
-As above, assembling the vehicle requires a Mechanic check with a difficulty of the vehicle’s Tech Level.
+As above, assembling the vehicle requires a Mechanic check with a difficulty of the vehicle's Tech Level.
 A failed check means the vehicle will break down, sustaining a critical hit to the affected system, whereas upon a successful Mechanic check the vehicle suffers no ill effects and functions as expected.

 BUDGET SHIPYARDS AND REPAIRS
-The moon’s primary downport is constantly abuzz with repairs, transportation and construction performed with the sort of rushed abandon that would paralyse a safety inspector.
+The moon's primary downport is constantly abuzz with repairs, transportation and construction performed with the sort of rushed abandon that would paralyse a safety inspector.
 Ships are constructed on the surface, then blasted into space where the low gravity makes working on big iron a breeze.

-Ships built on Shushaka’s moon are 20% cheaper but suffer D3 additional quirks.
+Ships built on Shushaka's moon are 20% cheaper but suffer D3 additional quirks.
 Due to weaker, inadequately recycled materials, repairs are done at one level of repair less than claimed on the Critical Hits table and will suffer one additional failure if a critical hit is scored